kgashok/filesOCR/lab/syllabus.md

 16. Insert, update, delete and append telephone details of an individual or a company into a telephone directory using random access file.

-17. Count the number of account holders whose balance is less than the minimum balance using sequential access file.
+17. Count the number of **account holders** whose balance is less than the minimum balance using sequential access file.

 **Mini project**

-18. Create a ―Railway reservation system‖ with the following modules
+18. Create a ―Railway reservation system with the following modules

 - Booking
 - Availability checking